RediSearch/RediSearch/docs/docs/reference/Tags.md

 ## Creating a tag field

-Tag fields can be added to the schema in FT.ADD with the following syntax:
+Tag fields can be added to the schema in FT.CREATE with the following syntax:

 ```
 FT.CREATE ...
 SCHEMA ... {field_name} TAG [SEPARATOR {sep}] [CASESENSITIVE]